dut-media-lab/BOML/index.md

               - param_dict: dictionary of parameters passed by `boml.boml_optimizer.BOMLOptimizer`
               - train_batches: mini batches of data, needed when Reptile Algorithm are implemented
               - session: Optional session (otherwise will take the default session)
-              - experiments: list of instances of `Experiment`, needed when Reptile Algorithm are implemented
+              - experiments: list of instances of `BOMLExperiment`, needed when Reptile Algorithm are implemented
               - callback: callback funciton for the forward optimization
        - Utility functions:
-         - hgrads_hvars(hyper_list=None, aggregation_fn=None, gradient_clip=None):
+         - outer_grads_and_vars(meta_param=None, aggregation_fn=None, gradient_clip=None):
                 Method for getting outergradient and outer parameters as required by apply_gradient methods from tensorflow optimizer.
                 - Args：
                   - meta_param: Optional list of outer parameters to consider.
 If not provided will get all variables in the hyperparameter collection in the current scope.
-                  - aggregation_fn: Optional operation to aggregate multiple hypergradients (for the same hyperparameter), by default reduce_mean
+                  - aggregation_fn: Optional operation to aggregate multiple outer gradients (for the same parameter of meta-learner), by default reduce_mean
                   - gradient_clip: Optional operation like clipping to be applied.
          - initialization():
                  Returns groups of operation that initializes the variables in the computational graph